cordmaximilian/mini_dwh/README.md

 ## Data visualization with Superset

 Superset provides an intuitive interface for exploring your data.
 The service runs on <http://localhost:8080>.
+The compose file bootstraps an administrator account by executing ``superset fab create-admin`` when the container starts.
-The container creates an initial administrator account for you.
-Log in using ``max`` / ``admin`` and start exploring the warehouse.
-You can change the password or create additional users from Superset's **Settings → List Users** menu.
+By default the credentials are ``max`` / ``admin``.
+You can change them through the environment variables defined in ``docker-compose.yml``.
+After logging in you may change the password or add more users from Superset's **Settings → List Users** menu.

 CSV files and Superset assets are stored locally as part of the Docker volumes.